fuzzylogicxx/fuzzylogic/posts/front-end-architecture-for-a-new-website-in-2021.md

 draft: false

 ---
-Some musings on how the front-end wind is blowing (to my mind at least) and how that might practically impact my approach on the next small-ish website that I code.
+Just taking a moment for some musings on which way the front-end wind is blowing (from my perspective at least) and how that might practically impact my approach on the next small-ish website that I code.
+---

 ## I might lean into HTTP2